felipeespic/matide/README.md

 # Matide

-Python IDE solution for people that works on signal/image processing **or any field that requires a lot of interaction with plots and debugging.**
+Python IDE solution for signal/image processing **or any field that requires a lot of interaction with plots and debugging.**

-It is basically a guide to install and use a set of 3rd party tools, which if used together behave like an awesome Python IDE that:
+**Matide** is basically a guide (plus some scripts) to install and use a set of 3rd party tools, which if used together behave like an awesome Python IDE that:

 * Is light weight.
 * Resembles **MATLAB's** workflow.